Good works: Lutheran Churches

+In Lutheran theology, the Smalcald Articles teach that those who commit mortal sin "when they have fallen, lose faith, the Holy Spirit, the grace of God, and life eternal, and render themselves subject to divine wrath and eternal death unless, turned again, they are reconciled to God through faith."

+The Lutheran Churches teach that God rewards good works done by Christians; the Apology of the Augsburg Confession teaches: "We also affirm what we have often said, that although justification and eternal life go along with faith, nevertheless, good works merit other bodily and spiritual rewards and degrees of reward.
+According to 1 Corinthians 3:8, ‘Each will receive his wages according to his labor.’"

-Lutheran Churches and Reformed Churches
+Reformed Churches

-The Lutheran and Reformed principle of sola fide states that no matter what a person's action, salvation comes through faith alone.
+The Reformed principle of sola fide states that no matter what a person's action, salvation comes through faith alone.

 Methodist Churches

 With regard to good works, A Catechism on the Christian Religion: The Doctrines of Christianity with Special Emphasis on Wesleyan Concepts teaches:

 The Methodist Churches affirm the doctrine of justification by faith, but in Wesleyan–Arminian theology, justification refers to "pardon, the forgiveness of sins", rather than "being made actually just and righteous", which Methodists believe is accomplished through sanctification.
 John Wesley, the founder of the Methodist Churches, taught that the keeping of the moral law contained in the Ten Commandments, as well as engaging in the works of piety and the works of mercy, were "indispensable for our sanctification".
+After the experience of the New Birth (as well as after the experience of Entire Sanctification), Methodist doctrine affirms "the progressive growth in grace toward Christian maturity through a consistent Christian life of faith and good works".

 Methodist soteriology emphasize the importance of the pursuit of holiness in salvation.
 Thus, for Methodists, "true faith...cannot subsist without works".
-Bishop Scott J. Jones in United Methodist Doctrine writes that in Methodist theology:
+Bishop Scott J. Jones writes that Methodist theology teaches that:

-Bishop Jones concludes that "United Methodist doctrine thus understands true, saving faith to be the kind that, give time and opportunity, will result in good works.
+Bishop Jones concludes that "Methodist doctrine thus understands true, saving faith to be the kind that, give time and opportunity, will result in good works.
 Any supposed faith that does not in fact lead to such behaviors is not genuine, saving faith."
 Methodist evangelist Phoebe Palmer stated that "justification would have ended with me had I refused to be holy."
 While "faith is essential for a meaningful relationship with God, our relationship with God also takes shape through our care for people, the community, and creation itself."
 Methodism, inclusive of the holiness movement, thus teaches that "justification [is made] conditional on obedience and progress in sanctification" emphasizing "a deep reliance upon Christ not only in coming to faith, but in remaining in the faith."
-As such, in addition to entire sanctification, the Kentucky Mountain Holiness Association (a Methodist denomination in the holiness movement), affirms a belief in "the progressive growth in grace toward Christian maturity through a consistent Christian life of faith and good works."
+Methodist theologian Brian Black summarizes Wesleyan doctrine on works of righteousness in relation to salvation:

 Richard P. Bucher, contrasts this position with the Lutheran one, discussing an analogy put forth by the founder of the Methodist Church, John Wesley: